 However, if your happy customers are just asked to write a review, they will.

 So the solution to hiding negative reviews on Google is to collect more positive reviews.
-Overall, your review score will be greatly increased, and this is the score that is prominent in Google Local results (as you can see in the below SERP for the term "restaurants near me").
+Overall, your review score will be greatly increased, and this is the score that is prominent in Google Local results.

 The best way to get more reviews is to sign up with a Review Platform.
 This way, you'll be able to send 'review boosters' to all of your past customers, which means gaining an unprecendented amount of stars in the space of just a few days.
 This increase in positive reviews will help to balance out any negative ones you have on Google and turn your online reputation around.